scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

     def log_posterior(theta, x, y):
         return log_prior(theta) + log_like(theta,x,y)

-Next we set up the computation. ``emcee`` combines multiple "walkers", each of which is its own Markov chain.
+Next we set up the computation. ``emcee`` combines multiple interacting "walkers", each of which results in its own Markov chain.
 We will also specify a burn-in period, to allow the chains to stabilize prior to drawing our final traces:

 .. code-block:: python